 FCC rulemakings for communications companies

-Represented communications companies in a number of FCC rulemakings including those relating to intercarrier compensation, numbering, local number portability and telemarketing.
+Represented communications companies in a number of FCC rulemakings including those relating to special access, intercarrier compensation, numbering, local number portability and telemarketing.

 Franchise negotiations for TCI, AT&T Broadband, Charter Communications

 Negotiated hundreds of franchise renewals for a variety of cable companies, including Seattle and King County, Wash., West Covina, Calif., Denver Metro Consortium, Colo., and West Palm Beach, Fla.
 The negotiations ended in favorable business arrangements and long-term franchise renewals for the companies.